simran-singh-1902/flask-mongo-app/README.md

 A `logs` folder is created in the root of the project i.e outside the `src` folder, which is mounted using the docker-compose volume mount.
 It will contain a file `flask-scaffolding.log` and will contain the project logs.

-***Your Assignment***

-You have to achieve two major tasks:

-    Create a Login API (JSON) in flask in this structure.
-    Setup celery in this project and write a task that stores last login information in another collection of mongo

-Go through the structure of the project and figure out how you would proceed.

-Make sure that all the api only logic should go in api layer (i.e. views.py) and all the business logic should go in the service layer (i.e. user_service.py).
-Schema goes in the models/user.py file.

-Refer docstrings in the above mentioned files.

-***Submission***

-For submitting your work, follow these steps:-

-Push the codes in your personal Github Repo (Make sure it's public repository)

-Put the screenshots of the running application inside the images folder

-Share the link of your Github repo with Recruiter/HR Executive